As a result of the COVID-19 pandemic, some governments have mandated that residential care providers rapidly return children and youth to family.

 Based on the findings, 9 recommendations were made for service providers working with children and families that have been rapidly reunified as a result of the COVID-19 pandemic.

-View the accompanying infographic from CAFO here.
+View the accompanying infographic and other materials from CAFO here.